 The project was conceptualized by Lars C. Jorgensen and Monica D. Ray during their first visit to the Philippines.

-2014Completion a new workshop for maintenance work, furniture production and woodwork classes for the children in residence.
-Initiate construction of a small bakery.
-Launching of the theater production “The Lorax” based on the story by Dr. Seuss.
-The production of sets and props had been ongoing for more than a year, since the conception of the EACY program.
+2014We completed a new workshop for maintenance work, furniture production and woodwork classes for the children in residence and started construction of a small bakery.
+We launched the theater production “The Lorax” based on the story by Dr. Seuss.
+The sets and props were built as part of the EACY programme and took more than a year to make.
 The play was performed by the Stairway Children and viewed by hundreds of local students.
 The SAS bangka started operations after some delays and additional work, but the concept proved excellent.
-The BTS program kept on expanding, and a new collaboration with the Department of Education came into play.
-New partners are included in the BTS Network, and we reach organizations in more new countries.
-With significant support from Firetree Foundation, our Educational Assistance program reaches new dimensions with more than 200 scholars in the local community.
-Yale University joins in the Youth for Change program
+The Break The Silence (BTS) program kept on expanding, and a new collaboration with the Department of Education came into play.
+New partners were included in the BTS Network, and we reached organizations in more new countries.
+With significant support from Firetree Foundation, our Educational Assistance program reached new dimensions with more than 200 scholars in the local community.
+Yale University joined in the Youth for Change program.

-2013We enter partnership with Marshall Foundation and open up a new environmental program titled EACY, Environmental Awareness for Children and Youth.
-Part of the program is the Sea Adventure School, SAS.
-We start to build a 50 foot bangka for the SAS.
-We can celebrate 20 years of support from Roedkilde Gymnasium, and another Danish High School, Roedovre Gymnasium, joins in with generous support.
-We add breakfast to the feeding of the indigenous students in Baclayan.
-The average attendance is now above 100, from around 25-30 at the onset of the program January 2012.
+2013We entered into partnership with Marshall Foundation and opened up a new environmental program entitled EACY, Environmental Awareness for Children and Youth.
+Part of the program is the Sea Adventure School, SAS and we started to build a 50 foot bangka for the SAS.
+We celebrated 20 years of support from Roedkilde Gymnasium, and another Danish High School, Roedovre Gymnasium, joined in with generous support.
+We added breakfast to the feeding of the indigenous students in Baclayan.
+The average attendance rose from around 25-30 at the onset of the program in January 2012 to over 100.
 Further, we introduce a health component to the program with bi-weekly medical check-up for the entire Baclayan community.
-With an expansion supported by DANIDA, the Break the Silence Campaign is continuously growing.
-We start up close collaboration with the Department of Social Welfare, while we continue to strengthen the collaboration with the National Police.
-The international trainings are also increasing immensely, and Stairway is chosen as regional trainer for KNH in the international move to introduce Child Protection Policies amongst their partners worldwide.
-The Break the Silence reach now includes Thailand, Cambodia, Malaysia, Vietnam, India, and Nepal.
-The family home program runs smoothly with 14 boys in residence.
-Harvard University joins the Youth for Change Program.
-We obtain an interest free loan from a partner and make final payment for the one hectare of land we are sitting on.
-We finally have the title of the land we have been renting for the past 2 decades.
+With an expansion supported by DANIDA, the Break the Silence Campaign continued to grow.
+We started up close collaboration with the Department of Social Welfare, while we continued to strengthen the collaboration with the National Police.
+The international trainings also increased immensely, and Stairway was chosen as regional trainer for KNH in the international move to introduce Child Protection Policies amongst their partners worldwide.
+The Break the Silence reach included Thailand, Cambodia, Malaysia, Vietnam, India, and Nepal.
+The family home program ran smoothly with 14 boys in residence.
+Harvard University joined the Youth for Change Program.
+We obtained an interest free loan from a partner and make the final payment for the one hectare of land we sit on, meaning we finally received the title of the land we have been renting for the past 2 decades.

 2012We expanded our collaboration with the law enforcement to include the Philippine National Police Academy, which means that all the future PNP officers will undergo Stairway training on child protection, with special focus on child sexual abuse and exploitation.
 We completed the construction of new quarters for our children in residence, including 2 dormitories, a class room, a library, a computer room, and plenty of outside space for recreation.
 Break the Silence International entered into India through partnership with ADM Capital Foundation.
-We ran a whole year with a feeding program at the Baclayan Elementary School for indigenous children with the result that attendance more than tripled.
+We ran a whole year of the feeding program at the Baclayan Elementary School for indigenous children with the result that attendance more than tripled.
 Further, we also secured school supplies, slippers and raincoats for all the students.
-We start partnership with Swedish partner, VEM We decide to give up leasing and instead purchase our one hectare of land in Aninuan.
-First installment paid
+We started partnership with Swedish partner, VEM and decided to give up leasing and instead purchase our one hectare of land in Aninuan.

-20112011 has passed with new concepts and ideas transformed into programs and activities.
+20112011 passed with new concepts and ideas transformed into programs and activities.
 It was another year shaped by innovation and creativity, a year where we launched our nationwide Break the Silence Campaign, where we opened an office in Manila, where we reached and trained every single police cadet in all of the country’s 17 regional Police Training Institutes, where our animations and trainers on child protection reached into 6 Southeast Asian countries, and it was the year that our Youth for Change camps expanded to include schools from 3 continents and 6 nations.
-First time to have a group of students from our long time strong support, Roedkilde Gymnasium.
-Opening of the Baclayan Community Assistance Program with support from AAP, including intensified work on the organic farm and a feeding program for the children in the local school.
-Opening of Orange House, dormitory for camps, workshops and trainings
+For the first time we hosted a group of students from our long time strong support, Roedkilde Gymnasium.
+We opened the Baclayan Community Assistance Program with support from AAP, including intensified work on the organic farm and a feeding program for the children in the local school.
+We also opened Orange House, a dormitory for camps, workshops and trainings.

-2010The Break the Silence International Campaign against Child Sexual Abuse and Exploitation has really taken off since we completed our latest film, "Red Leaves Falling" and entered into a focused partnership with the Hong Kong based ADM Capital Foundation to further develop and to execute the Campaign.
-We are currently training and working alongside networks of partners in Vietnam, Thailand, Cambodia, Burma and Malaysia.
-Red Leaves Falling has already been dubbed into Khmer, Thai and Vietnamese, with burmese and Malay Bahasa in the process.
+2010The Break the Silence International Campaign against Child Sexual Abuse and Exploitation really took off after the completion our latest film, "Red Leaves Falling" and we entered into a focused partnership with the Hong Kong based ADM Capital Foundation to further develop and to execute the Campaign.
+We trained and worked alongside networks of partners in Vietnam, Thailand, Cambodia, Burma and Malaysia.
+Red Leaves Falling was dubbed into Khmer, Thai and Vietnamese, Burmese and Malay Bahasa.
 All of our three animations have been made accessible to the Deaf community by providing sign language insets; both the American and the Filipino Sign Language have been applied through the help of the US Peace Corps and DLSU -CSB SDEAS, a Manila based college with a Deaf department.
-A new larger project for capacitating NGOs working with the Deaf is lined up for implementation in 2011.
-Our advocacy theatre play, “Cracked Mirrors” has continued to move and shake hearts and souls in 2010.
+Our advocacy theatre play, “Cracked Mirrors” continued to move and shake hearts and souls in 2010.
 Students from Singapore American School arranged for the Stairway theatre troupe to visit Singapore for a line of performances and sessions of direct interaction with students and faculty at the school.
 The convincing power of the theatre was also proven earlier in the year, when we had the head of the Police National Training Institutes visit Stairway.
 Upon viewing Red Leaves Falling and Cracked Mirrors, General Sarmiento declared his full support for our training and advocacy program for the police.
-Consequently, we are now about to enter into all of the 17 police training institutes around the nation, which means that we will reach an estimated 10 to 12,000 police cadets every year, starting 2011.
+Consequently, we entered into all of the 17 police training institutes around the nation.
 We developed and submitted a proposal for a 5 year project with the aim to establish and capacitate a large number of Child Sexual Abuse Prevention Resource Centers in different parts of the Philippines.
 The proposal was approved by our partners from DANIDA in November.
-Stairway has been nominated for the Philippine Inter-Agency Council against Child Pornography, and has been invited by several groups as a resource organization on online safety and how to understand and use the newly ratified anti-child pornography law.
+Stairway was nominated for the Philippine Inter-Agency Council against Child Pornography, and was invited by several groups as a resource organization on online safety, training them on how to understand and use the newly ratified anti-child pornography law.
 Red Leaves Falling was screened at the Human Rights and Sex trafficking Film Forum by the Boston Initiative to Advance Human Rights at The Brattle Theatre & Harvard Kennedy School, Cambridge, MA.
-We have started a project with the Philippine Police Department for Women and Children to improve on their existing set up in a number of police stations in Metro Manila, where we will create more child friendly spaces.
-With the visit of 20 students from the Singapore American School (SAS) last February, we have added a new international partner to our Youth for Change Program.
+We started a project with the Philippine Police Department for Women and Children to improve on their existing set up in a number of police stations in Metro Manila, where we will create more child friendly spaces.
+With the visit of 20 students from the Singapore American School (SAS) last February, we added a new international partner to our Youth for Change Program.
 SAS left more than half million pesos donation to help in construction of a children’s dormitory.
-We have purchased a small lot (174 sqm) along the river in Aninuan to secure our deep well and supply of water to Stairway and a number of local families in the community.
-We have made a needs analysis on the children in the Mangyan School in Baclayan, which is neighbor to our 10 hectares of land in the mountains.
+We purchased a small lot (174 sqm) along the river in Aninuan to secure our deep well and supply of water to Stairway and a number of local families in the community.
+We made a needs analysis on the children in the Mangyan School in Baclayan, which is neighbor to our 10 hectares of land in the mountains.
 We took a strong interest in the children, the school and the community, as we learned that the attendance rate in the school is way below 50%, and the students rank way below the national average in their academic performances.
 Conclusion to the analysis was that children do not go to school, because they are hungry.
-We will start a program with the school and the community early 2011, which will initially address the children’s nutrition and health condition, as many are malnourished.
+We used this to develop a school and community program which will initially address the children’s nutrition and health condition, as many are malnourished.
 The long term objective is to seriously improve the quality of the children’s education.
-And last but not least, we have planted several hundred fruit trees on our land in Baclayan.
+And last but not least, we planted several hundred fruit trees on our land in Baclayan.
 The next step will be to establish an organic vegetable garden that will help provide food for the feeding program in the school, and at the same time function as a model garden.

-- We started a new collaboration with the US Peace Corps, having their volunteers working with us.
+- We started a new collaboration with the US Peace Corps, having their volunteers work with us

-- We received an award from the Philippine National Police for our service in training of their personnel, and we further expanded this collaboration to include a large number of training schools for cadets around the country.
+- We received an award from the Philippine National Police for our service in training their personnel, and we further expanded this collaboration to include a large number of training schools for cadets around the country

 - We concluded a one year pilot project in which we aimed to empower 8 partner NGOs to become resource centers for the prevention of child sexual abuse.
 We hope to bring this project to new heights with a lot more partners over the coming years.

-- We purchased additional 4 hectares of land adjacent to the 6 hectares in Baclayan
+- We purchased an additional 4 hectares of land adjacent to the 6 hectares in Baclayan

 - We finished and opened Yellow House, a dormitory for camps, workshops and trainings.